instant pot cream of cauliflower soup

 - When the steam stops, you can remove the lid.
 It will bleep again.
 And there will be your cooked veggies and broth inside- looking totally different from before you closed the lid.

-- I made rye bread croutons to go on top of this by cubing rye bread (I like the kind with caraway seeds.)
-Then I tossed them with avocado oil, salt and pepper and baked them at 350 until they were crispy- about 12 minutes.
+I made rye bread croutons to go on top of this by cubing rye bread (I like the kind with caraway seeds.)
+I essentially adapted my Crouton Recipe to make them.
+I tossed them with avocado oil, salt and pepper and baked them at 350 until they were crispy- about 12 minutes.
 I stored them at room temp for a few days in a Ziplock bag.

 - This Roasted Pumpkin Soup is actually vegan and so creamy!